-- Game theoretic incentive mechanism for validating transactions with a cryptographic token.
+- Game-theoretic incentive mechanism for validating transactions with a cryptographic token.

 - Rules of how to change current consensus rules.

-If and when all parties to the smart contract fulfill the pre-defined arbitrary rules, the smart contract will auto execute the transaction.
+If and when all parties to the smart contract fulfil the pre-defined arbitrary rules, the smart contract will auto execute the transaction.
 These smart contracts aim to provide transaction security superior to traditional contract law and reduce transaction costs of coordination and enforcement.

-With blockchain and smart contracts, we can now imagine a world in which contracts are embedded in digital code and stored in transparent, shared databases, where they are protected from deletion, tampering, and revision.
-In this world every agreement, every process, every task, and every payment would have a digital record and signature that could be identified, validated, stored, and shared.
+With blockchains and smart contracts, we can now imagine a world in which contracts are embedded in digital code and stored in transparent, shared databases, where they are protected from deletion, tampering, and revision.
+In this world, every agreement, every process, task, and payment would have a digital record and signature that could be identified, validated, stored, and shared.

 Intermediaries like lawyers, brokers, and bankers, and public administrators might no longer be necessary.
 Individuals, organizations, machines, and algorithms would freely transact and interact with one another with little friction and a fraction of current transaction costs.